zamansky/github-org-explorer/README.md

  3. OAuth apops from left menu
  3. New Oauth Appl (right hand side)
  4. name any url description https:/localhost
- 5. Copy Client ID and client secret.
+ 5. Copy Client ID and client secret into the strings in src/app/main/keys.cljs

 # Notes

 When deleting, it takes a bit of time for the API to update.
 Right